For instructor materials including Power Points, Answers to Clinical Encounter Questions, please contact email@example.com.

 Hemodynamic relationships among key cardiovascular parameters (A).
 Solid lines represent a direct relationship; the broken line represents an inverse relationship.
 In (B), the alterations typically observed in hypovolemic shock are highlighted with arrows depicting the likely direction of the alteration.
 (Panel A from Braunwald E. Regulation of the circulation.
 I. N Engl J Med.
 1974;290:1124–1129, with permission.)

 Hypovolemic shock is caused by a loss of intravascular volume either by hemorrhage or fluid loss (eg, dehydration).
 There is a profound deficit in preload, defined as the volume in the left ventricle at the end of diastole.
-Decreased preload ...
+Decreased preload results in subsequent decreases in SV, CO, and eventually, ...